Instrumental Variable Regression via Kernel Maximum Moment Loss: Theoretical Result: Consistency and Asymptotic Normality

-We provide the consistency and asymptotic normality of $\widehat{f}_V$.
-We also develop the same results for $\widehat{f}_U$, but we defer them to the appendix due to space limitation.
-All proofs are presented in the appendix.
+We provide the consistency and asymptotic normality of $\hat{f}_V$.
+Similar results for $\hat{f}_U$, together with all the proofs, are provided in the appendix.
+Readers interested in the finite sample rate should consult \citep[E.4]{Dikkala20:Minimax} for further details.

-\subsection{Consistency}
+\subsection{Consistency.}

-We first show the consistency of $\hat{f}_V$, which depends on the convexity and uniform convergence of the risk functions.
-The result holds regardless of the shape of $\Omega(f)$, so we can utilize the regularization $\|\theta\|_2^2$ which is common for NN but non-convex in terms of $f$.
+We first show the consistency of $\hat{f}_V$, which depends on the uniform convergence of the risk functions.
+The result holds for both parametric and non-parametric cases regardless of the shape of $\Omega(f)$, so we can utilize the regularization $\|\theta\|_2^2$ which is common for NN but non-convex in terms of $f$.
+In the following result on the consistency, we consider that $\inF$ has topology induced by distance for parameters $\theta \in \Theta$ that characterize functions, that is, for functions $f_\theta, f_{\theta'} \in \inF$, their distance is measured by that of their parameters $\theta$ and $\theta'$: $d(f_\theta, f_{\theta'}) = \|\theta - \theta'\|_2$. \begin{proposition}[Consistency of $\hat{f}_V$] Assume that $\ep[|Y|^2]<\infty$, $\ep[\sup_{f\in \inF}|f(X)|^2]<\infty$, $\inF$ is compact, \sref{Assumption}{asmp:k_idp}, \ref{asmp:opt_ident} hold, $\Omega(f)$ is a bounded function and $\lambda \pto 0$.
+Then $\hat{f}_V \pto f^*$. \end{proposition} If $\Omega(f)$ is convex in $f$, the consistency can be obtained more easily by \citep[Thm.
+2.7]{NEWEY19942111} which relies on the convexity of the risk functions.
+In this case, we can avoid several conditions.
+We provide an additional result with this setting in Appendix. \ref{pf:cons_emp_fv_convex}.